Our Verdict

 Common questions about this comparison

-The LG PuriCare 360 is generally better for odors due to its three-layer filtration system, which includes an activated carbon filter designed to absorb various smells, including pet odors and cooking fumes.
+The LG PuriCare 360 is generally better for odors.
+Its three-layer filtration system explicitly includes an activated carbon filter designed to capture and neutralize unpleasant smells from pets, cooking, and more, a key advantage.

 Explore Other Categories